kimlengthai/ZAMBARK-SUGGEST/README.md

 # Software Design Studio 2023

-This is the repository of our team for UTS Software Design Studio.
+This is the repository of our team for UTS Software Design Studio subject.
 This repo contains the source code for a Course Recommendation System for Students.

 ## Team Contributors